openstack/heat-specs/specs/liberty/nested-validation.rst

 parameters).

-The "Default" key would be included if the nested template defines a parameter default (as usual), and the "Value" key would be included if a value is provided by either the parent template or parameter_defaults.
+The "Default" key would be included if the nested template defines a parameter default (as usual) or if a default is set via ``parameter_defaults``.
+The "Value" key would be included if a value is provided by the parent template.
 Note that since parameters are optional during template-validate calls, this could be None, e.g a Value of None indicates the parent provides a value but it was not provided as part of the template-validate call.

 This would mean that it's possible to build a schema from the returned data, such that, for example any parameters missing both "Default" and "Value" may